Recognizing Lambda Behavior in C++ Default Arguments

 }

-Advanced Understanding of Default Argument Lambda Expressions
+Advanced Understanding of Default Argument Lambda Expressions.

 1. In C++, what is a lambda expression?

-5. Why does executing foo() twice result in the output printing "12"?
+5. Why does calling foo() twice provide the output "12"?

 15. How can one document how lambdas' static variables behave?